Muntasir-Contractor/Stockish/README.md

 ## Deployment

 The backend is containerized with Docker and deployed to AWS EC2 via GitHub Actions.
 The CI/CD pipeline triggers on pushes to `main` that touch `backend/`, `scripts/`, `requirements.txt`, or `Dockerfile`.
 It rebuilds the Docker image on the EC2 instance and restarts the container.

+PostgreSQL is hosted on AWS RDS with connection pooling (psycopg2 `ThreadedConnectionPool`), providing managed backups, availability, and scaling independent of the application server.

 The frontend is deployed to Vercel with automatic builds on push.